 COVID-19 Minnesota Wedding Photography Information

 Use this blog as a reference to help you with the challenges of navigating your wedding plans through the novel coronavirus (COVID-19) pandemic.
 This page will be updated when I learn new information that will be helpful to you.
 The information here applies to weddings in Minnesota.

 I will do my part to advocate for you, my clients, the ones who trusted me enough to hire me to photograph you.
 I’m grateful and thankful to be serving you.
-Fellow wedding professionals: I’m here to listen to you, help you and be a friend every day, including now.
+Fellow wedding professionals: I’m here to listen, help you and be a friend every day, including now.

 Wedding Photography & COVID-19 FAQ

-I know that much of wedding planning for 2020 is “wait and see”.
+As you read this guide, know that much of wedding planning during a pandemic is “wait and see”.
 Wait and see if the state reopens more, wait and see if guidelines change.
 For current couples, I want to make sure we keep in touch.
 If you make significant changes that affect your date or location please let me know as soon as possible so I can adjust my plan too.
 If you want guidance on planning I’m here to listen to whatever you want to talk about.